rogergarciaz/torreTest/README.md

-This was made for the test of the internship in torre.
+This app shows the data from random profiles registered in Torre.
+Using React Js and the torre API.
+You can see this information in a table, card or chart.

 ## Commands